InverseFinance/inverse-alerts/README.md

 ### Adding an alert

-To add an alert head to `contract.xlsx`.
-This file is used to update the contract, events and return result triggered by the different alerts.
+To add an alert head to `contract.py` and `alert.py`.
+Those files are used to update the contract, events and return result triggered by the different alerts.
 It is to be amended carefully since the smallest typo will generate errors.